pleabargain/EnglishHelpsYourCareer/idioms.md

 # Have a bash
 * If you have a bash at something, you try to do it, especially when there isn't much chance of success.
 # Have a go
-* If you have a go, you try to do something, often when you don't think you have much chance of succeeding.<br />
+* If you have a go, you try to do something, often when you don't think you have much chance of succeeding.
 # Have a trick up your sleeve
 * If you have a trick up your sleeve, you have a secret strategy to use when the time is right.
 # Have the floor